opendata/How-To/agencies/council-of-governments.md

----
-layout: default
-title: Councils of Governments
+# Councils of Governments
----

-{:toc}
+(aka "planning districts," aka "regional councils")

 (Note: Below are notes in outline form.
 It remains to flesh this out into a proper section.)

-(aka "planning districts," aka "regional councils")

 ## Data